raspberrypilearning/freecad-chess-set/en/step_3.md

 ![pythag_2](images/pythag_2.gif)

-As you know the lenght of the blue lines are half the width of the cube, you can do the following calculation.
+As you know the length of the blue lines are half the width of the cube, you can do the following calculation.

 ![pythag_3](images/pythag_3.gif)